 - Saute the haricots verts with bacon and garlic.

-- Steam the beans and season with a minced shallot, mustard, and vinegar vinaigrette.
+- Steam the beans and season with minced shallot, mustard, and vinegar vinaigrette.
 Add olive oil.
 Serve warm or cold.

 Out-of-the-Ordinary Haricots Verts